Discover opportunities months before the RFP drops

 Board meetings and strategic plans from Wendell Bugtai's organization

-The City of Perris's Annual Action Plan for Fiscal Year 2025-2026 outlines activities to address priority needs and objectives from its 2024-2029 Consolidated Plan.
-Funded by Community Development Block Grant (CDBG) and General Funds, the plan primarily aims to benefit low-to-moderate income persons, prevent blight, meet urgent community needs, create and preserve affordable housing, and provide services for the homeless.
-Key strategic goals include expanding and improving services for homeless and low-income households, enhancing youth services, increasing housing opportunities, fostering neighborhood diversity and vitality, and improving public infrastructure.
+The City of Perris's Annual Action Plan for Fiscal Year 2025-2026 details activities and funding to address priority needs and local objectives as outlined in its 2024-2028 Consolidated Plan.
+The plan primarily benefits low to moderate-income individuals and eligible areas through five key goals: expanding and improving services for homeless and low-income households, enhancing youth services, increasing housing opportunities for low to moderate-income households, fostering diversity and vitality in neighborhoods, and improving public infrastructure.
+The overall objective is to ensure decent housing, create a suitable living environment, and expand economic opportunities for the community.

 Extracted from official board minutes, strategic plans, and video transcripts.